Kate Middleton’s Pre-Wedding Meet With Pippa Middleton’s Fiance And In-Laws

 — Lee Radziwill (@RadziwillLee) December 14, 2016

 In the effort to maintain privacy, the Middletons are closely guarding information about the wedding.
-There might be one weak spot in the secrecy plans though.
+There might be one weak spot in the secrecy plans, though.

 James Matthews’ best man is a reality television star not known for his discretion.
 Spencer is James’ younger brother, and the obvious choice to support James at his wedding, but he also “has a reputation for the occasional indiscretion and is sometimes painted as the black sheep of the family.”